PatrykJagielski/filman/Readme.md

 # Filman
-script for autome vide rating
+script for autome video rating

 First of all, you have to take data from you cookie and populate `.env` file.
 Then, run: <br />